masaun/no-loss-fundraising/README.md

-# Data Bounty Platform📊
+# Data Bounty Platform📊by using Ocean Protocol

 ***
-## 【Introduction of Data Bounty Platform📊】
+## 【Introduction of Data Bounty Platform📊by using Ocean Protocol】
 - This is a dApp that ...

 &nbsp;